 Renewal of Permits

-There’s no need for applicants to get new copies of their permits, and no need to resubmit applications.
+There’s no need for approved applicants to get new copies of their permits, and no need to resubmit applications.

 Use the Sidewalks or Parking Lane